-New LEAs and LEAs that had less than 80 percent response rate to verification in the 2017-2018 school year MUST use the Error Prone (Standard) Sampling Method to conduct verification in the 2018-2019 school year.
+New LEAs and LEAs that had less than 80 percent response rate to verification in the previous school year MUST use the Error Prone (Standard) Sampling Method to conduct verification in the current school year.
 LEAs coming off Provision 2 or CEP must also use the error prone sampling method.

 For Error Prone (Standard) Sampling Method, LEAs must verify the lesser of three percent (3%) or 3,000 of the approved applications on file as of October 1.
 The applications to be verified must be selected randomly from applications that meet the definition of an Error Prone application.

 *Error prone applications are those with a reported income within $24 per week, $100 per month, or $1,200 per year of the applicable Income Eligibility Guidelines.